Kemirdin/HYF_proposal/README.md

 #### Week 2
 11.30 - 13.30:

+> Do we want to start all html/css/cli classes at 11.30 to see how it goes for the first round?

 - CLI, [lecture 1](https://github.com/HackYourFuture/CommandLine/blob/master/Lecture-1.md)
     - all students install gitbash (which is emulation of UNIX like bash on Windows), Mac and Linux users already have a terminal
     - With Gitbash, every single student can execute and see the same commands with same output.
 Also Gitbash is later used to teach Git.